| Document Number: | WG14 N1269 |

 · unlock

-A mutual exclusion class mtx
+A mutual exclusion class mtx that supports

 test and return